-Voice over LTE (VoLTE) is the umbrella term covering all methods of transporting voice and other Circuit Switched (CS) services over LTE, but is also the specific term applied to the provision of those services via an IP Multimedia Subsystem (IMS) rather than a legacy CS core network.
+VoLTE stands for Voice over LTE and it is the umbrella term covering all methods of transporting voice and other Circuit Switched (CS) services over an LTE / 4G network.
+It is also the specific term applied to the provision of those services via an IP Multimedia Subsystem (IMS) rather than a legacy CS core network.

 The IMS is 3GPP’s architecture designed to offer converged SIP-initiated and controlled real-time services to users of both mobile and fixed IP-based networks.
 In this environment, LTE is seen as simply another type of IP-CAN alongside fixed broadband, Wi-Fi, WiMAX, legacy mobile PS services and others.

-The key aspect of VoLTE, in comparison with CS Fallback, is that all services are nominally provided via the E-UTRAN and EPC, meaning that UEs will not be required to hand over to legacy access networks to make or receive CS transactions and therefore will not lose contact with any ongoing LTE PS services during their calls (unless E-UTRAN coverage is unavailable, in which case a handover will be required).
+In comparison with CS Fallback, the key aspect of VoLTE is that all services are nominally provided via the E-UTRAN and EPC.
+This means that UEs will not be required to hand over to legacy access networks to make or receive CS transactions.
+Therefore there won’t be any loss of contact with any ongoing LTE PS services during their calls.
+The exception to this would be unless E-UTRAN coverage is unavailable and in this case a handover will be required.

-VoLTE allows handover to legacy networks; either standard PS HO (Packet Switched Handover) transactions or SRVCC CS handovers (for CS voice and video calls) depending upon the capabilities of the target legacy cell.
+VoLTE allows handover to legacy networks, either standard PS HO (Packet Switched Handover) transactions or SRVCC CS handovers for CS voice and video calls, depending upon the capabilities of the target legacy cell.

-In an attempt to promote a common set of options and procedures that would allow VoLTE to be interoperable between networks and vendors an industry initiative known as the One Voice Profile was launched in 2009.
+In an attempt to promote a common set of options and procedures that would allow VoLTE to be interoperable between networks and vendors, an industry initiative known as the One Voice Profile was launched in 2009.
 This was quickly adopted by the GSM Association and is now known as GSMA (Global System for Mobile communications Association) IR.92.